Ingres (database): Computer Associates

+Ingres versions 6.4 and Ingres II have long been a commonly used database management system (DBMS), mainly in data center operations at universities and other public bodies.
+For a while, it was still able to resist Oracle's dominance due to low licensing costs.

+In addition to the low license fees, Ingres II had the advantage of lower resource requirements over Oracle, for example, which is why it could also be used on smaller machines.
+Disadvantages were the more difficult usability, the lower number of platforms on which this system ran and fewer Ingres-capable applications.

+On the grounds that the performance of Ingres was comparable to that of other large DBMSes, Computer Associates raised the license fees sharply, thereby losing a key advantage over Oracle.
+Insufficient marketing by Computer Associates and the resulting lack of sales as well as a lack of IT technicians who master this system and who could be called on when necessary were partly responsible for a decline in marketshare.
+As a result, Ingres installations were increasingly replaced by Oracle implementations (only about 15,000 installations worldwide in 2004).

-In 2004, Computer Associates released Ingres r3 under an open source license.
+In 2004, Computer Associates (CA) released Ingres R3 under CA Trusted Open Source License (CATOSL), an open source license.
 The code includes the DBMS server and utilities and the character-based front-end and application-development tools.
-In essence, the code has everything except OpenROAD, the Windows 4GL GUI-based development environment.
+In essence, it shipped everything except OpenROAD, the Windows 4GL GUI-based development environment.

+Ingres Corporation

 In November 2005, Garnett & Helfrich Capital, in partnership with Computer Associates, created a new company called Ingres Corporation, which provided support and services for Ingres, OpenROAD, and the connectivity products.

-Recent years

 In February 2006, Ingres Corporation released Ingres 2006 under the GNU General Public Licence.

 Ingres 9.3 was released on October 7, 2009.
 It was a limited release targeted at new application development on Linux and Windows only.